27 Apr At Home Dental Care Tips: Do Dental Wipes Help Dogs & Cats?

 DentAcetic® dental wipes contain a substance called sodium hexametaphosphate (SHMP).
 SHMP aids in breaking down calcium, one of the minerals that form calculus.
 It then mixes with the pet’s saliva to help wash away some of the biofilm.

-Several other pet dental wipes have chlorhexidine gluconate, which like zinc gluconate, decreases the bacterial burden in the mouth.
+Several other pet dental wipes have chlorhexidine gluconate, which, like zinc gluconate, decreases the bacterial burden in the mouth.
 Following the manufacturer’s instructions by using the dental wipes twice daily may delay the progression of periodontal disease.
 It does not, however, remove the need for annual dental cleanings by your veterinarian.

-Veterinary Dentist in Colorado Springs, CO
+Contact a Veterinary Dentist in Colorado Springs, CO